-This is the same as last year, but one of my favorite activities to use with my kindergarten students during our reading group.
+This is the same as last year, but one of my favorite activities to use with my kindergarten and first grade students during our reading group.

 This is a new one.
 My kinders are starting to sound out words but they need those picture clues to help them.
 For this activity, they sound out the word card, then try to find the matching picture.

 Doesn't everyone love to play games?!
 This is a simple game but great for practicing onset and rime.
 There are two versions of this: long and short vowels.